Look! It's me!

 I'm heavily inspired by Postmodern Design, Pop Art, Dada Art, Conceptual Art and Abstract Expressionism.
 As a dreamer, I tend to have an overactive imagination and that's the reason why I'm so interested in an insurmountable amount of mediums and styles.
 I don't see that as a drawback, I see it as an opportunity to challenge myself to make something I can be proud of.
 Growth is the name of the game in my book.

-I constantly update both my IG and GIPHY page with several collections of thoughts and experimentations if you're interested in my wit.
+I constantly update my IG page with several collections of thoughts and experimentations if you're interested in my wit.

 Take a look at my stuff and if you have any questions please feel free to send over an email at gonzalez.w92@gmail.com